open-feature/js-sdk/packages/angular/projects/angular-sdk/README.md

 You don't need to provide all the templates.
 Here's a minimal example using a boolean feature flag:

 If `initializing` and `reconciling` are not given, the feature flag value that is returned by the provider will determine what will be rendered.

 ```html

 <div *booleanFeatureFlag="'isFeatureEnabled'; default: true">
   This is shown when the feature flag is enabled.
 </div>
 ```

 This example shows content when the feature flag `isFeatureEnabled` is true with a default value of true.
 No `else`, `initializing`, or `reconciling` templates are required in this case.

-#### Flag Types
+#### How to use

-The library provides four primary directives for feature flags:
+The library provides four primary directives for feature flags, `booleanFeatureFlag`, `numberFeatureFlag`, `stringFeatureFlag` and `objectFeatureFlag`.

+The first value given to the directive is the flag key that should be evaluated.

+For all directives, the default value passed to OpenFeature has to be provided by the `default` parameter.

+For all non-boolean directives, the value to compare the evaluation result to can be provided by the `value` parameter.
+This parameter is optional, if omitted, the `thenTemplate` will always be rendered.

+The `domain` parameter is _optional_ and will be used as domain when getting the OpenFeature provider.

+The template referenced in `else` will be rendered if the evaluated feature flag is `false` for the `booleanFeatureFlag` directive and if the `value` does not match evaluated flag value for all other directives.
+This parameter is _optional_.

+The template referenced in `initializing` and `reconciling` will be rendered if OpenFeature provider is in the corresponding states.
+This parameter is _optional_, if omitted, the `then` and `else` templates will be rendered according to the flag value.

 ##### Boolean Feature Flag